Chapter 1

 Whitmore appeared at the end of the drive like a sentence someone had spent a century composing.
 It was grand in the old Atlantic way—ivory stucco, a wide front portico with columns that were Ionic but restrained, a roofline that managed to be imposing without being aggressive, and everywhere the slow, dignified evidence of age.
 The bougainvillea climbed the east facade in a cascade that softened the formality.
 The windows were tall and salt-crusted and faced the ocean with the quiet authority of something that had been watching the water longer than anyone alive remembered.

-Maya parked her Volvo in the crushed-shell circle and turned off the engine.
-She sat for a moment, her hands still on the wheel, and looked at the house.
-She read it the way she read every structure—not its surface but its grammar.
+Maya parked her Volvo in the crushed-shell circle and sat for a moment, looking at the house.
+She read it the way she read every structure — not its surface but its grammar.
 The proportions.
-The relationship between the columns and the roofline.
-The way the portico shadows fell.
-The bones of the original architect’s intention, still visible beneath whatever the decades had done to complicate it.
+The relationship between columns and roofline.
+The bones of the original architect’s intention.
 The house was remarkable.
-She could feel that in the part of herself that had chosen this profession not because it was practical but because buildings spoke to her in a language that was older and more honest than most of the people who lived in them.
+Buildings spoke to her in a language older and more honest than most of the people who lived in them.

 She would do brilliant work here.
 She would take her fee.
 She would leave without owing this island a single thing it hadn’t contracted for.